yuleiqin/fantastic-data-engineering/README.md

 ### LLM Pretraining (Methods, Tricks, Pipelines)🏋️

-- [Doremi: Optimizing data mixtures speeds up language model pretraining](https://proceedings.neurips.cc/paper_files/paper/2023/file/dcba6be91359358c2355cd920da3fcbd-Paper-Conference.pdf) - The mixture of datasets across diverse domains can be determined by a small proxy model (e.g., 280M params) using group distributionally robust optimization.
-The weights of datasets are used for resampling the pretrained datasets for training a much larger model (e.g., 8B) with lower perplexity across all domains.

 - [When Less is More: Investigating Data Pruning for Pretraining LLMs at Scale](https://arxiv.org/pdf/2309.04564) - Common indicators (e.g., perplexity, EL2N, memorization ranking) are investigated for data quality measurement and dataset cleaning.

 - [Beyond neural scaling laws: beating power law scaling via data pruning](https://proceedings.neurips.cc/paper_files/paper/2022/file/7b75da9b61eda40fa35453ee5d077df6-Paper-Conference.pdf) - Apart from the data measurement metrics, the proportion of pruned data with respect to the model size matters.
 Keep easy samples from small datasets, and difficult samples from big datasets.